gaziraihan1/Blog-page-client/README.md

-# Assignment 11 - Ultra Blog
+# Ultra Blog - client

-Welcome to the **Assignment 11 Blog Platform** – a modern, responsive web application where authenticated users can create, manage, and share blog posts.
+Welcome to the **Ultra blog platform** – a modern, responsive web application where authenticated users can create, manage, and share blog posts.

 ## 🌐 Live URL